 SB 901

 More details next month.
 Addressing 4584.1 (the most pertinent part of SB 901 to Forestry Regulation) – Provisions in the bill for providing consistency between exemptions are expected to address 10-12 pieces that the Forest Practice Committee and the Board will have to take up and apply to each exemption.
 It was noted that it may be fairly difficult to address these changes with regulatory text, emergency regulations are likely the first step in the process.
-No emergency clause would be allowed, so nothing can be done until January 1, 2019, which would provide some time to develop plans on how to address these.
+No emergency clause would be allowed, so nothing can be done until January 1, 2019, which would provide some time to develop plans on how to address these changes.

 These emergency rules will not have an expiration date – they will be permanent, but can be amended.